 A legacy that can change generations

-Drew has some advice for his generation: “What if, instead of being known as tech necks or iGen – the self-absorbed generation that is too attached to their smartphones – we became known as the Generous Generation?”
+Drew has some advice for his generation: “What if, instead of being known as tech necks or iGen – the self-absorbed generation that is too attached to our smartphones – we became known as the Generous Generation?”
 He encourages kids to use technology to reach people but to also “see beyond our screens” and work to reverse selfishness and lack of connection.

 Brad and Drew are multiplying this message by speaking at churches and with families across America through a day-long experience they’ve created for families called “Generosity for Generations.”
 Brad and Drew join family meetings to facilitate and guide conversation among the generations.

 “One of the things we’ve learned from wealthy families that we serve is that there are amazing stories of grandpa and grandma that have never been told,” Brad says.
-The Formsma’s help families learn about what is important each other.
+The Formsma’s help families learn about what is important to each other.
 “When we learn a little bit about each other … a little bit about ourselves, and … about God together, something beautiful happens.”

 A lot of money is being transferred right now and will be in the next few decades, Brad says.
 “Families are leaving resources to their kids, and that’s fine.
 But helping kids understand where you give and why, that’s important.”
 Kids shouldn’t be expected to replicate their parents’ giving – in the same amounts to the same causes – but they need to know how the generation before them processed and prayed through their giving decisions.